 You can also purchase a decoy owl to make it appear as though a predator is in the area.
 However, many homeowners report that these methods are only effective for a short time.
 The woodpeckers are smart enough to realize that there is no real threat and return after a few days.

-For a more permanent solution, bird netting is the only product that reliably keeps woodpeckers away.
-A mesh size of one inch or smaller, hung at least three inches away from the surface in question, will physically prevent the woodpecker from accessing the area.
-Netting can also be used to protect trees.
-It can be time-consuming to install properly, but it’s usually less noticeable than reflective tape.
+For a more permanent solution, the U.S. Fish and Wildlife Service recommends bird netting as the only product that reliably keeps woodpeckers away.
+A mesh size of 1 inch or smaller, hung at least 3 inches away from the surface in question, will physically prevent the woodpecker from accessing the area.

 Another preventative step you can take is to hire a pest control company to eliminate any insects that may attract woodpeckers back to your home.
 We recommend getting quotes from multiple companies so you can find the best pest control provider for your needs.